Comments after EU leaders' summit

 ON EURO ZONE BONDS:

-"I am very sceptical about euro bonds, because I think it is wrong, (at) both ends.
-It creates an atmosphere where the good behaviour (is) punished and the ones that should do more will get some relief."
+"I am very skeptical about euro bonds, because I think it is wrong, (at) both ends.
+It creates an atmosphere where the good behavior (is) punished and the ones that should do more will get some relief."

 FINNISH PRIME MINISTER JYRKI KATAINEN